paulgreg/semi-persistent-chat/README.md

 ![Screenshot of a chat](./semi-persistent-chat.png 'Chat')

-URLs sent in chat will be transformed as links and, if it’s an image/audio/video file, a preview will be displayed.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Features

+ - multi-room chat
+ - show media preview (image, video, audio)
+ - display web page title
+ - works on mobile

+## Demo

+You can try it here : https://semi-persistent-chat.herokuapp.com/

+That demo is hosted on an Heroku free account so it comes with limitations :

+  - app will take some seconds to wake up
+  - app is put in sleep if inactive meaning messages will be lost.

+I strongly encourage you to host it yourself !

 ## Configuration

 Launch `npm run config` to create `src/config.json` (from `src/config.json.dist`) and update it according your needs.

 ## To dev

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 run `npm run dev:client` to launch client code (with watch) and `npm run dev:server` to launch server code

+Webapp is served on port 3000 by devtools while node is launched on port 6060 (explaining while websocket and api calls are made on that port on non production env).

 ## To deploy on production using only node

-Run `./build.sh` to generate static files into `build` directory.
-Run `npm run start` which will serve static files.
+Run `npm run build` to generate static files into `build` directory, then run `npm run start` which will serve static files.

 ## To deploy on production using nginx to serve static file (recommanded)

-Run `./build.sh` to generate static files into `build` directory.
+Run `./build.sh` to generate static files into `build` directory (change `PUBLIC_URL` in that file if needed).

 Serve static files via a web server like nginx.
 I’m using a symbolic link from `/var/www/semi-persistent-chat` to the `build` directory.

-Launch src/server code (I suggest you to use pm2 to launch server via `./pm2.sh`).
+Launch src/server file (I suggest you to use pm2 to launch server via `./pm2.sh`).

-And adapt nginx to let pass web socket to node and let nginx pass `/api` to node :
+Finally, adapt nginx to let pass web socket and `/api` to node :

 ```
 location /persistent-chat-ws/ {